fitnr/twittergeo/README.md

 ````

-Call the file bots.yaml and save it in your home directory, and `twittergeo` will find it automatically.
+Call the file bots.yaml and save it in your home directory. `twittergeo` will find it automatically.
 Or use a custom file:

 ````bash
 $ twittergeo --search "some words" --config configfile.yaml -o some_words.geojson